Most Restricted Places on earth include places on the planet that are either completely forbidden to visitors or have highly restricted access.

 This spy museum is also amongst the most restricted places on Earth as only Chinese citizens are allowed here.

 No foreign visitors are allowed to visit the Museum as they are considered to be sensitive.
 Although Chinese citizens are allowed, they are restricted from clicking pictures inside the premises.

-The museum has a number of exhibits at display including guns, documents, devices used by spies, etc.
+The museum has a number of exhibits on display including guns, documents, devices used by spies, etc.

 19. Mount Weather, USA: Meant to be Emergency Centre of US Government

-This secret facility is located in Virginia, is meant to serve as an emergency centre for the United States Government in case of a natural disaster.
+This secret facility is located in Virginia and is meant to serve as an emergency centre for the United States Government in case of a natural disaster.